 Getting people to test this has been very difficult.
 There are a few reasons for this...

 I am some guy that no one has ever heard of, and I'm suggesting people to go through a process that requires a significant amount of time and attention to detail.
 On top of that, the physical factors that need to be adjusted are so outside of what is widely believed to be relevant to aim that people generally decide that the safe bet is that it's bullshit.
-To be fair if someone had said to me years ago that the angle of the mousepad had any effect on my aim, I would have been super skeptical, so I get it.

 I had a couple of streamers with smaller audiences test it, and I could tell in our early conversations that they weren't fully believing that it was going to do anything.
-Near the end of the calibration process, they both had sort of "aha" or "omg" moments where they could immediately see the benefits.
+Near the end of the calibration process, they both had sort of "aha" or "omg" moments where they could immediately start seeing the benefits.

 I was pretty excited to have other people get great results from the device concept.
 I put their testimonials on my site, but at the time I didn't have a good messaging strategy in place, so that didn't really move the needle on getting the word out.